simplex-chat/simplex-chat/readme.md

 This document will be split into 4 separate parts:

-1. [graph-messaging protocol](graph-messaging.md) - a low level generic messaging protocol that defines establishing and using a unidirectional connection (graph edge) between chat participants on a single server.
+1. [edge-messaging protocol](edge-messaging.md) - a low level generic messaging protocol that defines establishing and using a unidirectional connection (graph edge) between chat participants on a single server.
 While this protocol is designed to support graph-chat client protocol (below), it can be used for other messaging scenarios, not limited to chats.
-2. graph-messaging server protocol (TODO) - a low level specific messaging protocol for a server implementing generic graph-messaging protocol, including:
+2. edge-messaging server protocol (TODO) - a low level specific messaging protocol for a server implementing generic edge-messaging protocol, including:
   - specific encryption algorithm(s) that can be used to sign requests.
   - defines how clients generate connection IDs.
   - REST API to send and to retrieve messages.
   - WebSocket API to subscribe to connections and to receive the new messages.
-  - any other requirements for graph-messaging servers
+  - any other requirements for edge-messaging servers
-3. graph-chat protocol (TODO) - a high level generic chat protocol for client applications (graph vertices) that communicate via connections (graph edges) created using graph-messaging protocol.
+3. graph-chat protocol (TODO) - a high level generic chat protocol for client applications (graph vertices) that communicate via connections (graph edges) created using edge-messaging protocol.
 This protocol defines connection and message types and semantics for:
   - various chat elements (user profiles, conversations, chat groups, broadcasts, etc.).
   - other communication scenarios - e.g. introduction, delegation, off-the-record chat, etc.
   - using multiple servers to ensure message delivery.
   - sharing user profiles, contacts and chats across multiple client devices.
-  - changing encryption protocols, encryption keys and servers to send and receive messages using graph-messaging server protocol.
+  - changing encryption protocols, encryption keys and servers to send and receive messages using edge-messaging server protocol.
   - defines process to send and receive out-of-band messages between client applications via a visual code.
 4. graph-chat client application protocol (TODO) - a high level specific chat protocol for client applications.
 This protocol specifies:
   - specific encryption and hashing algorithms.